Rampalamp/croziercreative-next-ts/README.md

 4. DAPP
     1. Sort out which smart contract interactions to tap into.
 5. COMPONENTS
-    1. Create ShowCode component, make it button, and perhaps just have all the code in markdown format to display in a overlayed modal when clicked?
+    1. Finish up CodeOverlayProvider, looks like most of it is coming together pretty well.
+Just need to define the readable text area, then figure out the best way to drop some markdown into it.
+Also need to add an Exit (X) button so because the buttons become unusable when overlay is shown.
     2. Do I want different colors for the code.svg when toggling light/dark theme?
 Might be able to achieve this relatively painlessly if use ThemeContext inside the ShowCode.tsx component.